 If you will need somewhere to store your items before, during, or after your move, you may opt to put them in a storage unit.
 Do your storage research online to find a size and price that fits your needs.
 Keep in mind that some storage companies will let you use their moving trucks, eliminating the need to rent your own.
 Look into various promotional offers and choose the one that best fits your specific needs.

 These are the main costs associated with the moving process that you will need to budget for.
-If you want to dive deeper into additional costs associate with moving, check out our blog on the hidden costs of moving.
+If you want to dive deeper into additional costs associated with moving, check out our blog on the hidden costs of moving.
 Keep in mind that you will be responsible for other costs aside from the move like fees associated with selling and buying homes, or rental fees.
 For the move itself, these items will get you well on your way to budgeting for a move.
 For more tips on moving and storage, sign up for our once-monthly blog newsletter.